DMcBurney/github-slideshow/_posts/0000-01-02-DMcBurney.md

 ---

 layout: slide
-o Replaced line 5 with something new
+Replaced line 5 with something new
 title: "Welcome to our second slide!"

 ---